 The likelihood of one company being successful is small, whereas the likelihood of one successful exit out of 10 companies (the size of an average Founder Institute Graduate cohort) is very high.
 By joining the Equity Collective, you are diversifying your startup risk, while investing in expert mentorship and upside in your peers.

 This diversification strategy has been successfully leveraged by top startup CEOs in Exchange Funds.
-The Institute innovated on the Exchange Fund model by taking very early stage companies and mandating that each Founder or Founding Team gets one share of the Bonus Pool in exchange for one fixed amount of equity, 4%.
+The Institute innovated on the Exchange Fund model by taking very early stage companies and mandating that each Founder or Founding Team gets one share of the Equity Collective in exchange for one fixed amount of equity, 4%.

-Even in small acquisitions of $5 MM or less, the financial return from the Bonus Pool far exceeds the average Course Fee by multiple times.
+Even in small acquisitions of $5 MM or less, the financial return from the Equity Collective far exceeds the average Course Fee by multiple times.
 To date, the Founder Institute has distributed returns to the Pool of approximately $5M.
 These exits have returned approximately 10 times the Course Fee for each Founder in the Equity Collective.
 The Founder Institute predicts that exits from any one semester will occur between five and ten years after the semester ends, which is slightly longer than for the average angel funded startup.

 After two years, the average Founder Institute semester with 10 companies has results resembling the following: